mikah13/UptoTech/README.md

 ## Roadmap

-- Add more platforms
+* [ ] Add more platforms

-- Store blog posts in database
+* [ ] Store blog posts in database

-- Add searching/filtering ability
+* [ ] Add searching/filtering ability

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License